GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 #### Parameters

-  - cid: The `ChannelId` for the new channel.
+  - `cid`: The `ChannelId` for the new channel.
-  - name: The new channel name.
+  - `name`: The new channel name.
-  - imageURL: The new channel avatar URL.
+  - `imageURL`: The new channel avatar URL.
-  - team: Team for new channel.
+  - `team`: Team for new channel.
-  - members: Ds for the new channel members.
+  - `members`: IDs for the new channel members.
-  - isCurrentUserMember: If set to `true` the current user will be included into the channel.
+  - `isCurrentUserMember`: If set to `true` the current user will be included into the channel.
 Is `true` by default.
-  - messageOrdering: Describes the ordering the messages are presented.
+  - `messageOrdering`: Describes the ordering the messages are presented.
-  - invites: IDs for the new channel invitees.
+  - `invites`: IDs for the new channel invitees.
-  - extraData: Extra data for the new channel.
+  - `extraData`: Extra data for the new channel.

 #### Throws